mikeph52/de_novo_assembly_workflow/README.md

-# De novo genome assembly of mammalian species from Oxford Nanopore reads workflow
+# De novo genome assembly workflow for mammalian species using long reads workflow

-## Intro
+## Introduction
+This workflow supports sequecing data from both Oxford Nanopore and Pacbio HiFi sequencers, built with snakemake for maximum compatibility.
-This workflow is based on the one used in _De Novo Genome Assembly for an Endangered Lemur Using Portable Nanopore Sequencing in Rural Madagascar_(Hauff et. all, 2025).
+The pipeline is based on the one used in _De Novo Genome Assembly for an Endangered Lemur Using Portable Nanopore Sequencing in Rural Madagascar_(Hauff et. all, 2025).

 ## Workflow
 ### Pipeline structure